 You’ve just stepped into the world of entrepreneurship.
-Whether you’ve opened your own coffee shop, began freelancing your graphic design skills, or driving for a car-sharing company, you have a variety of tax implications to consider – and some of them can slim down your tax bill.
+Whether you opened your own online boutique, began freelancing your graphic design skills, or drove for a ride-share company, you have a variety of tax implications to consider – and some of them can slim down your tax bill.

 Here are a few of the ins and outs of filing taxes as a self-employed individual.

 Working from the comfort of your own home can help you maximize your tax write-offs.
-If you regularly, and exclusively, use a home office for the purpose of your business, you can claim tax deductions on that space.
+If you regularly and exclusively use a home office specifically for your business, you can claim the home office deduction related to that space.

-Expenses that may be deducted as part of the home office deduction include a portion of real estate taxes, mortgage interest, rent, utilities, insurance, painting, and repairs based on the square footage of your home office space.
+Expenses that may be deducted as part of the home office deduction include a portion of home-related expenses like real estate taxes, mortgage interest, rent, utilities and insurance, based on the square footage of your home office space.
 You can also deduct the entire cost of repairs and painting needed for your home office.

 Mileage is Money

-Tip for the traveling pros: If you’re flying to another U.S. city primarily for business you can deduct 100 percent.
+Tip for the traveling pros: If you’re flying to another U.S. city primarily for business, you can deduct 100 percent of the travel costs.
 Remember that while you are traveling, you can also expense your hotel or lodging and 50 percent of your meals, though this can only be deducted for the days you’re spending on business.

 While dealing with your business and personal life can be busy sometimes, knowing these simple tips can help you easily find business deductions that will lower your tax bite and help you save money for your business.

 Don’t worry about remembering this come tax time.
 TurboTax Self-Employed will ask you simple questions about your business and give you the tax deductions and credits you’re eligible for based on your answers.
-TurboTax Self-Employed also now how an industry-specific deduction feature that helps you easily uncover deductions specific to your industry.
+TurboTax Self-Employed also now has a deduction feature that helps you easily uncover business deductions specific to your industry.

-You can also use QuickBooks Self-Employed to track your income, expenses, mileage, and capture your receipts year-round and then transfer your business information to your TurboTax Self-Employed tax return making tax-time a breeze.
+You can also use QuickBooks Self-Employed to track your income, expenses and mileage, and you can capture receipts year-round and then transfer your business information to your TurboTax Self-Employed tax return, making tax-time a breeze.

 If you still have questions, you can connect live via one-way-video to a TurboTax Live Self-Employed CPA or Enrolled Agent, with an average of 15 years experience, to get your tax questions answered.
-A TurboTax Live Self-Employed CPAs and Enrolled Agents are available in English and Spanish, year round, and can even review, sign, and file your tax return.
+TurboTax Live Self-Employed CPAs and Enrolled Agents are available in English and Spanish, year round, and can even review, sign and file your tax return.